 How The Notorious B.I.G.’s ‘Ready To Die’ Shattered the Myth of Senseless Violence in Street Rap

-Twenty-four years ago, The Notorious B.I.G. laid the blueprint for rappers on how to rap about the trauma they’ve experienced.
+With Ready to Die, The Notorious B.I.G. laid the blueprint for rappers on how to rap about the trauma they’ve experienced.
 Rappers like Mozzy, 03 Greedo, and Boosie Badazz were listening.

 Honest exploration of mental health has become a predominant theme in hip-hop.
 Artists like Kid Cudi and Saba have been praised for their strength in vulnerable albums like Kids See Ghosts and Care For Me, respectively.
 Those projects explore issues like survivor’s guilt, depression, and anxiety.
 These are issues millions of Americans are dealing with, making them the modern archetypes of a country more depressed than its been in centuries.

 It’s not taboo to sing “Push me to the edge, all my friends are dead” like Lil Uzi Vert did on “XO Tour Llif3.”
 Or, say things like “I hate being bipolar.
 It’s awesome” like Kanye West did on the cover of Ye.
 If modern artists are akin to famous visual artist Bob Ross — delicately laying their feelings on a canvas while subtly imploring society to draw along with them — then a project like The Notorious B.I.G.’s 1994 debut Ready To Die is a paintball shotgun fired at that easel, warning everyone to get the hell out of the way.